 19th of November, 2019: Public Institutional Event at the Smart City Expo where the finalists from Barcelona and Kobe will present their works.

 The dataviz will be assessed by a team of professionals specialized in data analysis and ICT.
-The members of the jury will be announced soon in this section.

 The World Data Viz Challenge 2019 Barcelona-Kobe is a great opportunity to promote your work in an exclusive environment such as the Smart City Expo World Congress.
 In addition to obtaining public recognition and a networking opportunity with international professionals from the smart cities sector, the finalists will also obtain the following:

 Invitation to the institutional presentation of the smart city policies on behalf of the Barcelona City Council on November 18th in Barcelona Hall (Avinguda Diagonal, 240) as well as a guided tour of the 22@ innovation district in Barcelona.

 A 3-DAY CONGRESS PASS entry for each member of the finalist groups, up to a maximum of three tickets per group, valid for the three days of the Smart City Expo World Congress 2019.
 This entry allows access to all the activities that are carried out during the event including the World Smart City Awards Ceremony and the Smart Party as well as a welcome gift.